 Do All Goats Have the Ability to Swim?

 Goats can swim; for the most part, all goats can swim.
 However, it is crucial to understand that not all favor swimming.
-Wild goats cross a river or stream for better grazing fields or breeding sites.
+Wild goats cross rivers or streams for better grazing fields or breeding sites.

 They wouldn’t hesitate before entering the water when they realized it was necessary for their existence.
 However, the tamed goats are an exception to this.
 Except for pack goats, who may need to cross streams or rivers, domesticated goats do not exactly have to tap into that skill; hence most aren’t proficient swimmers.